Jammersplit/Randy.js/README.md

 Optional parameter `plusProbability` to set likelihood of returning positive `1`, analog to `coinToss()` above.

-Particularly helpful as a shorthand function for geometric operations, e.g. to flip or alternate orientations of some shape, axis, model etc.
+Particularly helpful as a shorthand function for geometric operations, e.g. to flip or alternate orientations or directions etc.

 ```javascript
 //set rotation angle to either 45° or -45°